leovigna/agent-coeus/docs/LEARNING.md

 ## SDK Usage

+### Client vs. Provider Pattern

+**Incident:** I incorrectly assumed that all tool libraries required a "client provider" function (e.g., `(authInfo) => client`).
+I created one for the `mcp-tools-logto` package.

+**Correction:** The user explained that the provider pattern is only necessary when the client instance can change based on the user's authentication context (multi-tenant scenarios, like with Zep).
+For services with a single, static client (like the LogTo M2M client), the client instance should be passed directly as an argument.

+**Future Action:** Before implementing the SDK layer for a new tool library, I will determine the correct client injection pattern:
+1.  **Multi-Tenant/Dynamic Client:** If different users require different client instances (e.g., separate API keys, different database connections), I will implement the `ClientProvider` pattern: `(authInfo) => Client`.
+2.  **Single/Static Client:** If there is only one client instance for the entire service (e.g., a single M2M token), I will pass the `Client` instance directly to the SDK functions.

 ### Verify SDK APIs Before Implementation

 **Incident:** I made several incorrect attempts to instantiate `SSEServerTransport` and `StreamableHTTPServerTransport`, causing a series of TypeScript errors.
 This demonstrated a lack of understanding of the SDK's API.